drone-labs/about/README.md

 I reworked the stock linux device tree source file (am335x-boneblue.dts) to replace all the Beaglebone black P8 and P9 headers pins references by the matching Beaglebone blue ones.
 The same way, I changed the included common bone pins configuration (am335x-bone-common-universal-pins.dtsi) by a new am335x-boneblue-pins.dtsi file.
+The PRU uio interface is also supported.
 These changes are made upon linux kernel build through a dedicated patch :
 >board/bbblue/patches/linux/0002-Clean-am335x-boneblue-dts-Enable-uio-pruss-bbblue.patch

 Once booted, an arduplane instance is automatically created in background,